up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

         ssh -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1 'tar xvf /tmp/local-upgrade.tar -C /tmp/ -- upgrade.sh && /tmp/upgrade.sh -y -r /tmp/local-upgrade.tar'
         ```

-2. Once rebooted, enjoy the labor of love of the 8311 community.
-As a first step, it is recommended to perform a
+2. Once rebooted, enjoy this labor of love from the 8311 community.
+As a first step, we recommend performing a
 [supplementary upgrade].

 !!! note "New SSH host keys will be generated"